syd-botz/sydthekid/content/about/_index.md

 syd botz (sounds like "boats").

-i am a yarn fiber artist, a software developer, a technology culture critic, and an amateur country and bluegrass music historian based out of a lawn chair somewhere in Minnesota. i believe in the power of dancing, asking good questions, kind company, and patience to carry us through mystery. i hope to teach that we need not always move toward certainty.
+i am a yarn fiber artist, a software developer, a technology culture critic, and an amateur country/bluegrass music historian based out of a lawn chair somewhere in Minnesota. i believe in the power of dancing, asking good questions, kind company, and patience to carry us through chaotic times. i believe our deepest forms of knowing are not found striving for certainty. i hope to someday be a teacher.

 i am not a banjo player (currently).